BiswajitNanda/BDDFramework_Wishlist/README.md

 <B>Technical Implementation</B>

 This project uses Specflow as the primary test automation tool.
 Specflow is the .NET  equivalent tool of cucumber in C#.
-To organise the code below, Page Object Model has been implemented.
+To organise the code, Page Object Model has been implemented as it's importat from coding best practices.

 The following folders are specially important.
 <b>Config</b> - Holds all config Data